UKPLab/sentence-transformers/README.md

 - **bert-base-wikipedia-sections-mean-tokens**: 80.42% accuracy on Wikipedia sections test set.

+### Sentence Embeddings using RoBERTa
+RoBERTa is ready to be used for training sentence embeddings.
+See [training_nli_roberta.py](examples/training_nli_roberta.py) and [training_stsbenchmark_roberta.py](examples/training_stsbenchmark_roberta.py) for examples how to train RoBERTa to yield sentence embeddings.

+Pre-trained models are currently trained and will be uploaded soon.

 ### Sentence Embeddings using XLNet
 Currently the XLNet model is under development.
-It produces Sentence Transformer Models that perform a little bit worse than the BERT models, hence, we not yet release pre-trained models for XLNet.
+Currently, it produces worse results than the BERT models, hence, we not yet release pre-trained models for XLNet.

 As soon we have fine-tuned the hyperparameters of XLNet to generate well working sentence embeddings, new pre-trained models will be released.